mmace3/SSappendix/README.txt

 # strictly necessary.
 Also some files in top of sss (e.g., data.ss, Report.sso, starter.ss) and ss
 # (e.g., data.ss_new) subdirectories should be moved down into a subdirectory for better organization.
 #
+# There are a couple different ways to run SS.
+One way is to open the command line, navigate to the
+# directory that has the SS files and executable (e.g., SSmodels\ss\SS.v01.02) and type ss.exe.
+Also
+# there should be an .R file in each of those subdirectories thas has some code to run the model.
+For
+# example, in the SSmodels\ss\SS.v01.03 directory there is file SS.v01.03.R that has a line of code:
+#
+# shell("ss.exe -nohess -nox")
+#
+# that will run SS.
+This will work for all the SS models except for the SSS.v05.00 where the code
+# in run_mc_SSS.R will run the SS model.
+#

 - SSmodels (subdirectory)